Interactive Media Courses

 I M 285 - Introduction to Video for Interactive Media

 Fundamental principles and practices of professional video cameras, microphones, and lights for multimedia production.
 Interviewing procedures plus aesthetics and visuals.
 Non-linear editing.
-Prerequisites: IM 113; sophomore standing or consent of instructor.
+Prerequisite: IM 113; sophomore standing or consent of instructor.

 I M 313 - Intermediate Interactive Media Authoring

 Interactive design and production using scriptable authoring and animation tools.
 Problems in interface design.
 Advanced media creation applications.
 Virtual reality environments.
-Prerequisites: IM 213, IM/CIS 215, IM 285; interactive media major or minor, or consent of instructor.
+Cannot be taken concurrently with IM 413 or IM 459.
+Prerequisite: IM113, IM115, ART105, ART205, IM 213, IM/CIS 215, IM 285; interactive media major or minor, or consent of instructor.

 I M 325 - Search Engine Optimization and Analytics

 Measurement and optimization of Web site performance.
 Monetary models supported by Web metrics.
 Concept of semantic design and its relationship to search engine optimization.
 Focus on methods to design Web spaces to maximize desired impacts and outcomes.
-Prerequisites: IM 113, IM 115, IM 213, IM 250, ART 105, ART 205, IM 285, or consent of instructor.
+Prerequisite: IM 113, IM 115, IM 213, IM 250, ART 105, ART 205, IM 285, IM 365, or consent of department chair

 I M 344 - Virtual World Building and Research